 b) In tie-break games, flash may only be used in the first three (3) minutes.
-In case of 5 minutes + sudden death games, flash is not permitted, the use of cameras without flash may be permitted if the Arbiter in charge deems their use to be unobtrusive.
+In case of 5 minutes and sudden death games, flash is not permitted; the use of cameras without flash may be permitted if the Arbiter in charge deems their use to be unobtrusive.

-c) Television cameras must be unobtrusive and may only be used if the Arbiter in charge deems their use to be unobtrusive.
+c) Television cameras must be unobtrusive and may only be used if the Chief Arbiter in charge deems their use to be unobtrusive.

-d) An official photographer, designated by the Organisers with the approval of the Chief Arbiter shall be allowed to take photos at any time during the round without flash.
+d) An official photographer, designated by the Organizer with the approval of the Chief Arbiter shall be allowed to take photos at any time during the round without flash.
+FIDE reserves the right to use these photos on its website or printed material.

-4.6 Ceremonies.
+10. Ceremonies

-4.6.1 The Opening Ceremony shall take place the day prior to the first round and all participants are required to take part.
-Exception can be made by a written permission of the FIDE President.
+10.1 The Opening Ceremony shall take place one day prior to the first round and the participants are required to take part.

-4.6.2 The program of the Opening Ceremony shall be approved by FIDE.
-Cultural program and speeches totalling up to 60 minutes are usually welcome.
-FIDE Anthem and the Anthem of the hosting country shall be played.
+10.2 The program of the Opening Ceremony shall be supervised by FIDE.
+Cultural program and speeches totaling up to 60 minutes are usually welcome.
+FIDE Anthem, the Anthem of the hosting country and the anthems of the two players' countries shall be played.

-4.6.3 The Closing Ceremony shall take place not later than one day after the end of the event.
-The Organisers shall provide a trophy for the winner and a medal for the loser of each match.
-The FIDE Anthem, the Anthem of the winner's country and the Anthem of the hosting country shall be played.
+10.3 The Closing Ceremony shall take place not later than one day after the end of the event and the participants are required to take part.
+The Organizer shall provide a victory garland, a trophy and a gold medal for the winner and a silver medal for the loser.
+Anthem of the winner's country, FIDE Anthem and Anthem of the hosting country shall be played.